 I find that as challenging and complex parenting can be, it is equally inspiring and simple — that is, if we are mindful and appreciate every challenge, pain, delight, and triumph on our parenting journey.

 I am grateful for being around children on a daily basis — observing their actions and interactions.
 Getting a glimpse into their delightful world keeps me grounded, reminding me that connection, mindfulness and simplicity are the essentials that fill our heart and soul.
+Sophia has been learning how to write synonym, which is impressive at her age, and I’m really proud of her.

 In celebration of Thanksgiving, we bring you reflections from kids around the United States as to what they are most grateful for: